-The following buildings contain no asbestos-containing building materials; therefore, no operations and maintenance programs or future inspections are required: Lewis and Clark, Caroline Middle School, and Caroline High School.
-During the past year, asbestos containing building materials have been removed, encapsulated, or enclosed in the following buildings: Bowling Green Annex.
+The following buildings contain no asbestos-containing building materials; therefore, no operations and maintenance programs or future inspections are required: Lewis and Clark, Caroline Middle School, Caroline High School.
+During the past year, asbestos containing building materials have been removed, encapsulated, or enclosed in the following buildings: Central office.

 It is the intention of Caroline County Public Schools to comply with all federal and state regulations controlling asbestos and to take whatever steps are necessary to ensure students and employees a healthy and safe environment in which to learn and work.
 You are welcome to review a copy of the asbestos management plan in school district administrative office or administrative office of the school during regular business hours.
 Geoffrey Honan is our designed asbestos program coordinator, and all inquiries regarding the asbestos plan and asbestos-related issues should be directed to him at 804-633-6770